 Description

-The Chester to Holyhead railway was proposed to improve links between London and Dublin.
-The bill was passed in July 1844 with Robert Stephenson as engineer and Francis Thompson of Derby as architect.
+The Signal Box at Holywell Junction Railway Station is a Grade II listed building, part of the Chester to Holyhead railway, which aimed to enhance connections between London and Dublin.
+The railway bill was approved in July 1844, with Robert Stephenson as the engineer and Francis Thompson of Derby as the architect.
 Holywell station was opened in 1848.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.